The goal of this project is to create an instrument that records the buzzing of small insects.

 When insects fly around they buzz.
 One can use a conventional microphone to record the buzzing sounds of larger insects, but not of very small insects, since the variation in air pressure that their wings create falls below the sensitivity threshold of these types of sensors.
 One option for tiny insects, such as Drosophila, is to use an optical tachometer, which uses light to detect the flapping of wings.

-The goal of this project is to create an instrument that records the buzzing of small insects.
 This device can then be used in scientific studies in entomology labs, as a STEM educational tool, and as a general tool to count and describe small insects.
 The frequency of wing flap in flight is characteristic to a given insect species.
 This device may allow for automatic identification of some small insects.

 ...
 You might want to add some background, define the vision, mission, main objectives, strategy, priorities (you need to update), ...